+Tradition Seven:

-Tradition Seven: Every A.A. group ought to be fully self supporting, declining outside contributions.
+Every AA group ought to be fully self-supporting, declining outside contributions.

-- 1. Honestly now, do I do all I can to help AA (my group, my service structure, my GSO) remain self supporting?
-Could I put a little more into the basket on behalf of the new person who can't afford it yet?
-How generous was I when drunk in a bar? - 2.
-Do I understand self-supporting to include not just my group but the AA service structure and GSO? - 3.
-Do I understand why it is important for GSO to refuse finance from government or other sources when it is short of funds? - 4.
-Do I accept that groups should not receive any subsidies from hospitals or prisons to run groups for patients or inmates? - 5.
-Is it more important to get a big AA collection from a few people, or a smaller collection in which more members participate? - 6.
+- 1. Honestly now, do I do all I can to help AA (my group, my central office, my GSO) remain self-supporting?
+Could I put a little more into the basket on behalf of the new guy who can't afford it yet?
+How generous was I when tanked in a barroom? - 2.
+Should the Grapevine sell advertising space to book publishers and drug companies, so it could make a big profit and become a bigger magazine, in full colour, at a cheaper price per copy? - 3.
+If GSO runs short of funds some year, wouldn't it be OK to let the government subsidise AA groups in hospitals and prisons? - 4.
+Is it more important to get a big AA collection from a few people, or a smaller collection in which more members participate? - 5.
 Is a group treasurer's report unimportant AA business?
-How does the treasurer feel about it? - 7.
-How important in my recovery is the feeling of self-respect, rather than the feeling of always being under obligation for charity received?
+How does the treasurer feel about it? - 6.
+How important in my recovery is the feeling of self-respect, rather than the feeling of being always under obligation for charity received?
+Traditions Checklist reprinted from the February 1971 Grapevine

+Tradition Eight:

-Tradition Eight: Alcoholics Anonymous should remain forever non-professional, but our service centres may employ special workers.
+Alcoholics Anonymous should remain forever non-professional, but our service centres may employ special workers.